SuperUsr99/How-to-use-Runit-in-void-and-artix-easy-guide-/README.md

-# How to use Runit in Void linux and Artix linux easyguide
+# How to use Runit in Void linux and Artix linux easy guide
 My personal guide for runit

 So, I used this guide my self on Void and Artix linux, it worket on both of it.